Gozala/workspace/pages/🚦 Upgrade to UCAN 0.9.md

 		- Bunch constructs in [[ucanto]] library due to structure changes.
 	- `as:did:key:zAlice` protocol schema changed to `owned://did:key:zAlice` which affects how validator, although this is probably straightforward change.
 	- Structure of [[dag-ucan]] is also affected and needs to be updated accordingly.
+- 💭 I think it would be a good idea to delay full UCAN rollout until we switch to 0.9 because